Rum and cocoa: gastronomic treasures of the Dominican Republic

 These experiences allow locals and visitors to connect directly with the cultural essence of the Dominican Caribbean through its most emblematic flavors.

-Conclusion: Flavors that represent the Dominican soul
+Conclusion: flavors that represent the Dominican soul

-Deborah Hernandez Soto
+Deborah Hernández Soto

-communication Department
+Communications Department